60-day money-back on any purchase

 Most amateur golfers increase extension in their backswing and therefore can’t get the club to square or a point of flexion on the downswing.
 As they get closer to the ball, there is insufficient flexion to close the clubface.

-If you are a player who hits a slice off the first tee, no matter what you try, start focusing on maintaining the proper extension to the top of your swing and, from there, flexing the wrist through impact.
+Start focusing on maintaining the proper extension to the top of your swing and, from there, flexing the wrist through impact.

 Pulling and Pushing Shots